Poonampanchal21/Hello_world/README.md

 # Hello_world

-I am a Public health consultant, working on health awareness program by educating them on different topics.
+I am a Public health consultant, working on health awareness program by educating people on different health topics.